 Engagement Process

-Engagement with Climate Action 100+ focus companies is undertaken by investors.
+Engagement with Climate Action 100+ focus companies is undertaken by investors to mitigate financial risk and to maximise the long-term value of assets.
 This is supported by regional working groups which provide participating investors with resources and guidance.

 IN THIS SECTION